RoBorregos/home2/manipulation/README.md

 ./run manipulation
 ```

 This will install ROS2 dependencies and mount your cloned repository for easy access to the code.
-Inside the container, you can run the following commands to build the project:
+Inside the container, you can run the command to build the project.
+It is recommended to run this on `/workspace` to avoid issues and keep build files inside container:

 ```bash
 colcon build --symlink-install